kenlowrie/smd/docs/samples/avshots/shots-doc.md

     Refer to the iOS documentation if you need assistance with configuring an email account on your device, or consult with your company's IT staff..

-    [note.nd(t="**REMEMBER**: The AAT's internal wireless hotspot does *not* have Internet connectivity.
+    [note.nd(c="**REMEMBER**: The AAT's internal wireless hotspot does *not* have Internet connectivity.
 While attached to the AAT, however, you can generate and *share* the PDFs via email, they just won't be sent until the device is connected to the Internet.")]

 [avshot.end]